antmicro/dl-in-iot-course/README.md

 * [Lab 06 - Fine-tuning of model and operations in Apache TVM](dl_in_iot_course/l06_tvm_fine_tuning)
 * [Lab 07 - Accelerating ML models on FPGAs with TFLite Micro and CFU Playground](cfu-playground)

+Each README provides instructions on:

+* What to do in the tasks
+* How to run experiments
+* How to prepare the summary

 ## Cloning the repository

 `NOTE:` [Git LFS tool](https://git-lfs.github.com/) is required to pull large files, such as models.